BioMedEdu | www.biomededu.org | info@biomededu.org

 Abstract

-Background: In human breast cancer normal mammary cells typically develop into hyperplasia, ductal carcinoma in situ, invasive cancer, and metastasis.
+Introduction: In human breast cancer normal mammary cells typically develop into hyperplasia, ductal carcinoma in situ, invasive cancer, and metastasis.
 The changes in gene expression associated with this stepwise progression are unclear.
 Mice transgenic for mouse mammary tumor virus (MMTV)-Wnt-1 exhibit discrete steps of mammary tumorigenesis, including hyperplasia, invasive ductal carcinoma, and distant metastasis.
 These mice might therefore be useful models for discovering changes in gene expression during cancer development.

 Methods: We used cDNA microarrays to determine the expression profiles of five normal mammary glands, seven hyperplastic mammary glands and 23 mammary tumors from MMTV-Wnt-1 transgenic mice, and 12 mammary tumors from MMTV-Neu transgenic mice.
 Adipose tissues were used to control for fat cells in the vicinity of the mammary glands.